 With an emphasis on meeting specific product requirements and ensuring consistent quality, ongoing research in 3D food printing is geared toward large-scale food production.
 As a result, 3D food printing simplifies production processes and reduces costs.
 Further, it empowers food brands to deliver personalized food products at scale without the need for additional tooling and operational expenses.

 SavorEat is an Israeli startup that develops plant-based meat.
 The startup combines chef robots, proprietary 3D printing, and non-GMO ingredients to print meat.
 At present, the startup produces meatless burgers and plans to expand to steaks, kebabs, and alternative seafood.

 SavorEat’s meat alternatives replicate the authentic taste, texture, and experience of real meat.
 They are also customizable to suit specific preferences, dietary needs, and lifestyles.
 This 3D printing technology ensures rapid, precise, and consistent results, making it ideal for food trucks, restaurants, and hotels.

 COCUUS manufactures Bioinks for 3D Food Printers

-The Food Technology Trends & Startups outlined in this report only scratch the surface of trends that we identified during our in-depth research.
-Among others, AI & Big Data will transform the sector as we know it today.
-Identifying new opportunities and emerging technologies to implement into your business early on goes a long way in gaining a competitive advantage.
-Get in touch to easily and exhaustively scout relevant technologies & startups that matter to you.
+In synergy, the food and beverage sector is making strides towards sustainability while elevating overall operational efficiency.
+The Food Industry Trends & Startups outlined in this report only scratch the surface of trends that we identified during our data-driven innovation & startup scouting process.
+Identifying new opportunities & emerging technologies to implement into your business goes a long way in gaining a competitive advantage.